1. Wills in General. Wills are the most common way for people to state their preferences about how their estates should be handled after their deaths.

 8. Creation of Testamentary Trusts.
 In your will you may direct the creation of a trust.
 See other parts of this site for a discussion of trusts.
 For example, if you have minor children, you may direct that any child under a certain age who takes under your will will receive his or her share in trust rather than as an outright distribution.
-Such trust could provide that the trust has the obligation to provide from such child's trust for such child's support, education and health until some age when the trust will terminate and the child will receive whatever is left in his or her trust.
+Such trust could provide that the trust has the obligation to provide for such child’s support, education and health until some age when the trust will terminate and the child will receive whatever is left in the trust.

 9. No-Contest Clause.
 A will may include a no-contest, or “in terrorem”, clause stating that a beneficiary who contests your will automatically forfeits anything he or she would otherwise have received under your will.
 Of course, this will only be effective if such person is to receive something under your will.